• Disease Overview

 Diagnosis

-A diagnosis of GSS is based upon identification of characteristic symptoms, a detailed patient history, a thorough clinical evaluation and a variety of specialized tests.
-A diagnosis of GSS cannot be confirmed through laboratory tests or imaging studies.
+A diagnosis of GSS disease is based upon identification of characteristic symptoms, a detailed patient history, thorough clinical evaluation and a variety of specialized tests.
+A diagnosis of GSS disease cannot be confirmed through laboratory tests or imaging studies.

 Clinical Testing and Workup

 Advanced imaging techniques include computerized tomography (CT) scanning and magnetic resonance imaging (MRI) may be conducted.
-CT scanning is not useful in the diagnosis of GSS or prion disease, while the MRI can show some abnormalities in the scan that may support prion disease, although its application to diagnose GSS is not well characterized.
-However, MRI and CT may be helpful in ruling out other conditions that may mimic GSS or prion disease.
-During CT scanning, a computer and x-rays are used to create a film showing cross-sectional images of certain tissue structures.
-An MRI uses a magnetic field and radio waves to produce cross-sectional images of particular organs and body tissues.
+CT scanning is not useful in the diagnosis of GSS disease or other prion disease, while the MRI can show some abnormalities in the scan that may support prion disease, although its application to diagnose GSS disease is not well characterized.
+However, MRI and CT may be helpful in ruling out other conditions that may mimic GSS disease or other prion diseases.
+During CT scanning, a computer and X-rays are used to create a film showing cross-sectional images of certain tissue structures.
+An MRI uses a magnetic field and radio waves to produce cross-sectional images of organs and body tissues.

-Single photon emission computed tomography (SPECT) is a specialized form of CT scanning that may show reduced blood flow in the brain in some individuals GSS, particularly early in the disease.
-SPECT is able to show how blood flows to tissues and organs.
+Single photon emission computed tomography (SPECT) is a specialized form of CT scanning that may show reduced blood flow in the brain in some people with GSS disease, particularly early in the disease.
+SPECT can show how blood flows to tissues and organs.
 SPECT uses a radioactive material called a tracer.
-This chemical tracer is injected into the body and emits gamma rays that are recorded by the computer.
-Sometimes, this test can demonstrate slow or inadequate flow of blood through blood vessels (hypoperfusion), potentially resulting in decreased blood flow resulting in oxygen and nutrients.
+This chemical tracer is injected into the body and emits gamma rays that are recorded by a computer.
+Sometimes this test can demonstrate slow or inadequate flow of blood through blood vessels (hypoperfusion), potentially resulting in decreased supply of oxygen and nutrients.

 • < Previous section